 Consistent with what is seen historically, recidivism rates decreased with increasing age, particularly among those released at age 40 or older.
-The age group with the highest recidivism rate of 19.5 percent was ages 25-29.
 Recidivism rates for those with CSRA scores continued a pattern seen in previous recidivism reports, with three-year conviction rates higher for individuals who scored high on the CSRA (63.3 percent) compared with moderate (47.3 percent) and low (22.7 percent) scores.
 This supports the general effectiveness of the CSRA as a predictor of recidivism.
-Although these recidivism rates were consistent with the scores, all percentages have increased as compared with the cohort from the prior year.
+Although these recidivism rates were consistent with the scores, all percentages have increased as compared with the cohort from the prior vear.